Article reviewed January 2026

-A director, or a shadow director, of a company before a company goes into insolvent liquidation may be bound by Section 216 of the Insolvency Act, 1986, which could govern his/her involvement with companies that have the same or a similar name within a set period of time following the liquidation.
+A director, or a shadow director, of a company before a company goes into insolvent liquidation may be bound by Section 216 Insolvency Act, 1986, which could govern his/her involvement with companies that have the same or a similar name within a set period of time following the liquidation.
 Directors need to be aware of these laws, because breaking them is a criminal office that can result in a custodial sentence, a fine, or both.
 In this article, Hugh Jesseman, one of our Insolvency Practitioners looks in more detail at Section 216.

-What is Section 216?
+What is Section 216 Insolvency Act?

 Section 216 of the Insolvency Act 1986 restricts the re-use of a name previously used by a company that has gone into liquidation.
 The restriction applies personally to a director or shadow director of the liquidated company.
 A name which cannot be used is known as a “prohibited name”.

-The restriction also applies to companies which have been wound up and placed in liquidation as an exit route from administration.
+The restriction also applies to companies which have been wound up and placed in liquidation as an exit route from Administration.

 A prohibited name is one by which the liquidated company was known or which the company used as a trading name at any time in the 12 months immediately before liquidation.
 A name which is similar to the prohibited name will also be caught by this provision.